hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/helpers/theme-color-string.md

 The helper will check if the value of the first argument is present in any of the `matchStrings` arrays, and will return the corresponsing `returnString`.

+Note that you can set `fallback: true` on one of the objects.
+In this case, the returnString of that object will be returned if no matches are found.
+Note that this can be overriden by passing `fallback` to the helper as outlined below.

 {{#docs-demo as |demo|}}
   {{#demo.example name="bootstrap-badges-dynamic-data-default-status"}}
     <table>